-This Stuffed Acorn Squash Recipe combines tender squash, rice, sweet cranberries and a perfectly cooked sunny-side up egg.
+This stuffed acorn squash recipe combines tender squash, rice, sweet cranberries and a perfectly cooked sunny-side up egg.
 This scrumptious fall recipe can be enjoy for breakfast, lunch or dinner!

-Hey friends!
+Hi friends!

 Good, right?